robpedersendev/money-smarts/README.md

 # Planning

-This project will be hosted using ZEIT utilizing the NextJS framework for the front end, and once it is in place - Firestore for the backend.
+This project will be hosted using Netlify utilizing the ReactJS framework for the front end, and once it is in place - Firestore for the backend.
 This will allow for fast rendering, easy authentication, quick database establishing and modification when necessary.

 User Flow